 Tired of losing your cat?
-Most cats are clever enough to find their way home, but sometimes they can stray away or become lost.
-A pet tracking device is easy to use and is either attached to your pet’s existing collar or comes with a special adjustable collar of its own.
+Most cats are clever enough to find their way home, but sometimes they can wander off and become lost.
+A pet tracking device is either attached to your pet’s existing collar or comes with a special adjustable collar of its own.
+Such devices are fairly easy to use and give you piece of mind.

 Essential reading: Keep your dog safe with these collars

 A good wearable for your kitty should be comfortable and lightweight, so your furry friend doesn’t even realize it’s there.
-Don’t forget, though, in addition to the purchase price, many GPS pet trackers require a one-off activation fee and a monthly or yearly subscription.
+Keep in mind though, many GPS pet monitors require a one-off activation fee and a monthly or yearly subscription in addition to the purchase price.

 The latest version sports WiFi in addition to Bluetooth, GPS and 3G cellular data.
-With battery life of up to 7 days, you get live GPS tracking, location alerts and the ability to create a designated safe area so you only receive alerts (email, app or text notification), when something is up.
+With battery life of up to 7 days, you get live GPS tracking, location alerts and the ability to create a designated safe area.
+This enables you to receive alerts (email, app or text notification), when something is up.
+You can also access your pet’s location over the previous 24 hours to see what they were up to.

-You can also keep track of your pet’s long-term health trends (such as the last vet appointment, dates of shots, and so on), and set custom goals and receive notifications if there are significant changes to their activity or sleep patterns.
+This is a wearable that also keeps tabs on your pet’s long-term health trends (such as the last vet appointment, dates of shots, and so on).
+You can set custom goals and receive notifications if there are significant changes to their activity or sleep patterns.

 Whistle the tracker itsself is priced affordably, there is a monthly fee of around $7-$10.
 Coverage is only in the US for now.